-The deck haunch is the distance from the top of the steel girder web to the bottom of the concrete deck slab (see Figure 1.8).
-The detailing of this haunch must be considered by the bridge designer.
+The deck haunch is the distance from the top of the steel girder web to the bottom of the concrete deck slab (see Figure 1.8-1).
+The detailing of this haunch must be considered by the bridge Designer.
 For welded plate girders, the haunch depth is usually the same for all girders and will theoretically remain constant along the length of the girders.
-The dimension is usually set to accommodate variations in top flange thickness, and the thickness of splice plates, along with consideration of the deck crossslope and deck forming method.
+The dimension is usually set to accommodate variations in top flange thickness, camber tolerances, and the thickness of splice plates, along with consideration of the deck cross-slope and deck forming method.
+In some instances, the deck haunch may need to be set to minimize or remove sag camber in the girder web.
 The depth dimension of the haunch at the centerline of the girder web should be shown on the contract plans.

-Figure 1.8: Concrete Deck Haunch
+Figure 1.8-1: Concrete Deck Haunch